CalianaFortin/CalianaFortin.github.io/essays/Building-a-Personal-Sandbox.md

 ### Struggles:
 - I did alright and did not struggle with antyhing during this task.

-## Task 2: Create a RadGradSegment containing "Hello, World"
+## Task 2: Create a RadGradSegment containing the current user

 <img class="ui centered image" src="../images/Task2Completed.png" alt="NONE">

-From previous projects I already knew how to grab the username of the user using Meteor.user(), so the first part of the task wasn't too hard.
-However, I was not too sure how to grab the username appearing in the URL.

 ### What I learned:
 From previous projects I already knew how to grab the username of the user using Meteor.user(), so the first part of the task wasn't too hard.
 However, I was not too sure how to grab the username appearing in the URL.
 I had decided to refer to my other teamates' essays about how they solved this task.
 A lot of them mentioned using useParams() from ReactRouters.